almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 with your credibility in the subject.
 In addition to, you build up a repository of information that others can use to their benefit if they have the same issues or challenges that you have faced.

-Now your blog does not have ot be set up exactly like this one is, but it does need to have contact that you contribute to on a regular basis and that shares information about your field of expertise.
+Now your blog does not have to be set up exactly like [this one is](/), but it does need to have content that you contribute to on a regular basis and that shares information about your field of expertise.
+For those that have patient-client agreements or NDAs, be sure to share what is acceptable by those agreements, as you want to avoid legal trouble.

 If you include your blog on your resume, but sure that it does not have any derogatory or inflamatory content about previous employers or groups of individuals (including racial, political).

 ## During